 Simon is a European and UK Patent Attorney.
-IAM Patent 1000: The World's Leading Patent Practitioners identifies Simon as a ‘recommended individual’ for his expertise in Biotechnology.
+IAM Patent 1000 identifies Simon as a “recommended individual” for his expertise in Biotechnology.
 Simon is reported to have “the ear of venture capitalists” and is “an influential figure in many of Europe’s IP organisations”.
 He is named as a UK Patent Expert by Expert Guides.

-Simon’s clients range from US multinational companies to small UK academic organisations and small and medium-sized enterprises.
-He has been involved in oppositions and appeals concerning human pheromones, Hoffman-La Roche’s polymerised chain reaction patents, ultrasound contrast agents, medical devices (for measuring glucose levels), nutritional uses of arachidonic acid, vaccines and anti-prolactin agents.
+Simon’s clients range from US multinational companies to small UK academic organisations and small and medium-sized enterprises (SMEs).
+He has been involved in oppositions and appeals concerning human pheromones, Hoffman-La Roche’s polymerised chain reaction patents, ultrasound contrast agents, medical devices (for measuring glucose levels), nutritional uses of arachidonic acid (ARA), vaccines and anti-prolactin agents.

-Simon is a council member for both professional institutes, the Chartered Institute of Patent Agents (CIPA) and the Institute of Representatives before the EPO (epi).
-He is one of two UK members of the epi governing Council and a member of the Standing Advisory Committee before the EPO.
-He currently chairs the CIPA Life Sciences Committee, which organises an annual conference in late November.
-Mr Wright is secretary of the epi Biotech Committee.
+Simon is a member of the governing Councils for both professional institutes, the Chartered Institute of Patent Agents (CIPA) and the Institute of Representatives before the EPO (epi).
+He currently chairs the CIPA Life Sciences Committee, which organises an annual biotech conference in the UK late November.
+Mr Wright is also the Secretary of the epi Biotech Committee.
 This gives him a valuable insight into future legislative and practice changes, in particular before the EPO, and the opportunity to influence future legislation.

 Simon joined J A Kemp in 1994, after working in private practice elsewhere since 1986, and became a partner in 1999.